-Government Accountability Board Report: Each legislative session, the Intergovernmental Relations team reviews and analyzes hundreds of pieces of legislation to determine the city’s position thereon.
-These positions are all reported to the State of Wisconsin’s Governmental Accountability Board.
+Wisconsin Ethics Commission: Each legislative session, the Intergovernmental Relations team reviews and analyzes hundreds of pieces of legislation to determine the city’s position thereon.
+These positions are all reported to the State of Wisconsin’s Ethics Commission.

 Common Council Resolutions Related to State Legislation: Since the legislative package is only approved once every other year, occasionally the Common Council will pass additional resolutions directing IRD to lobby on an issue.
 Follow this link to the Legislative Research Center and enter "Intergovernmental Relations" in the search bar.
 Feel free to browse the site to see what else is offered, such as videos of meetings and the ability to search for specific meeting agendas.

 Milwaukee’s State Legislative Delegation: Milwaukee is represented by 7 State Senators and 16 State Representatives whose districts are either partially or entirely located in the City of Milwaukee.

 This document represents the City of Milwaukee’s federal legislative priorities for each session of Congress.
 The city’s federal legislative agenda is developed every other fall with the input of city departments, the Mayor and members of the Common Council.
 It is also approved and monitored by the Judiciary and Legislation Committee of the Common Council.
 For more information, please contact City of Milwaukee Intergovernmental Relations Staff.

 Delegation Contact Information: Milwaukee is represented by both of Wisconsin’s Senators and by Congresswoman Gwen Moore.
 IRD works closely with all three offices to ensure Milwaukee’s interests are well represented at the federal level.

 IRD regularly coordinates with National and local municipal organizations to advance our interests through our federal and state delegations.